RADON REDUCTION (NEW HOMES)

 Where will we find Radon?

 Radon is everywhere; formed from the uranium in all rocks and soils.
 Outdoors everywhere and indoors in many areas the radon levels are low and the risk to health is small.
 The darker the colour on the radon maps, the greater the chance of a high radon level in a building.
 However not all buildings, even in the darkest areas, have high levels.
-These maps produced by Public Heath England give an indication of the areas that are more likely to see increased levels in radon but the only way to be sure, is to test.
+These maps produced by UKHSA give an indication of the areas that are more likely to see increased levels in radon but the only way to be sure, is to test.

 How does Radon effect our health?